dkamakin/KeyValueDatabase/README.md

 ### About TTL

-Query request to the repository in pairRepository compares saved timestamp with the current.
+Query request to the repository in PairRepository compares saved timestamp with the current.
 If the timestamp is outdated, then return null.
 There is a scheduled task that deletes all useless pairs.

 ### HTTP

 To handle requests, RestController was implemented.
 Business logic contains in pairService.

+### H2

+The Entity Pair contains the key, value, and timestamp when the pair should be removed.
+The UploadController has no business logic, so after receiving the pair, it sends the data to the model.
+PairService checks if the pair has already been added to the repository and if so, updates the value and TTL, otherwise it saves the new entity.